List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app: Verify the owner’s name, registration date, and insurance status against the physical documents.
-This confirms the car’s legal standing.
+1. Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
+Ensure all details match the physical documents.

-- Match chassis number: Ensure the chassis number (found under the bonnet, on a doorframe sticker, and sometimes under the passenger seat) matches the RC book.
-Discrepancies are a major red flag.
+2. Match chassis number — Find the chassis number (usually under the bonnet, on a door frame sticker, or stamped on the firewall) and ensure it perfectly matches the RC book.

-- Check odometer reading: Compare the dashboard reading with service records.
-Look for inconsistencies; low kms but heavily worn pedals or steering wheel suggest tampering.
+3. Check odometer reading — Compare the dashboard reading with service records.
+If the pedals or steering wheel show significant wear but the odometer is low, suspect tampering.

-- Cold start test: Arrange to see the car when it hasn’t been started for several hours.
-Listen for any difficulty starting, unusual noises, or excessive smoke, which can indicate engine issues.
+4. Cold start test — Arrange to see the car when it hasn’t been started for several hours.
+Listen for any difficulty starting, unusual smoke, or strange noises, which can indicate engine issues.

-- Check all four tyres: Look for uneven wear patterns, which can indicate alignment issues, bent rims, or accident damage.
-Also, check the tyre date codes.
+5. Check all four tyres — Look for uneven wear patterns, which can signal alignment problems, suspension issues, or even past accident damage.

-- Check all electricals: Test power windows, central locking, ORVMs, infotainment system, reverse camera, all lights (headlights, tail lights, indicators), and the horn.
+9. Check all electricals — Test power windows, central locking, ORVMs, music system, reverse camera, all interior and exterior lights, and the horn.

 Insider Checks